-Invests in shares listed in the LIK assessed to reflect the approach companies take to FSG issues
+Invests in shares listed in the UK.
+As part of the fund's investment process, it takes into account the approach that companies take to FSG issues

 It may be suitable when you are some way from retirement looking for high long term investment growth, and exposure to UK-based equities with an emphasis on companies with a particular approach to ESG issues, but are willing and able to risk the value of your savings falling.